wulfharth7/AnkiClone/README.md

 * In the _Flashcards_ user control, after writing in the text box for adding cards to my deck, I'm not able to move in the textbox with arrow keys.
 * Not every snap of code is safe for SQL Injections, though some parts are safe.

-* Card numbers go out of the line, if its more than 99

 **Fixed Bugs**
 * Could add cards which didn't use latin characters, such as "ų, ū, ş" but the database was removing them and making them into the latin characters.
 * UI Thread was getting blocked from when creating the dynamic texts for deck names while getting them from the database.
 Used Async/Await.